Austin FX4: FX4S

-In 1984 London Taxis International (LTI) was formed after Manganese Bronze Holdings bought the London taxi dealers Mann & Overton.
+In 1984, London Taxis International (LTI) was formed after Manganese Bronze Holdings bought the London taxi dealers Mann & Overton.
 LTI replaced the 2286 cc Land Rover diesel engine with the new 2495 cc version.
 The new model was called the FX4S.
 New rocker switches replaced the old toggle switches on the dashboard, the wipers were controlled by a stalk on the steering column and draught proofing was added to the bottoms of the doors and black rolled steel bumpers fitted, but basically it was an updated version of the cab that had been around for almost 30 years.
 At this time, Carbodies were developing a replacement for the FX4, the CR6, which is why this 'stopgap' FX4S was introduced.
 However, the CR6 was abandoned in 1985 and MBH decided to carry on making the FX4 until such time as it could fund a new cab.

 FX4S-Plus

-The FX4S was superseded in 1987 by the FX4S-Plus, which had a rear compartment redesigned to allow five passengers, the trim changed to grey and a new grey plastic moulded dashboard was fitted.
-This was well received by the trade, as a sign that their needs were actually being listened to.
+The FX4S was superseded in 1987 by the FX4S-Plus, which had a rear compartment redesigned to allow five passengers, the trim changed to grey and a new grey plastic moulded dashboard was fitted, which featured the instrument cluster and switches from the Austin Metro.